cosmos/ibc/spec/ics-003-connection-semantics/README.md

 type validateConnectionIdentifier = (id: Identifier) => boolean
 ```

-If not provided, the `validateConnectionIdentifier` will always return `true` by default.
+If not provided, the default `validateConnectionIdentifier` function will always return `true`.

 #### Opening Handshake